dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## ColumnMonthlyRecurringCheckCategoriesSpec
+## ColumnAnomalyDailyRecurringChecksSpec
-Container of column level monthly recurring.
-Contains categories of monthly recurring.
+Container of built-in preconfigured data quality checks on a column level for detecting anomalies.